dmd-program/dmd-100/topics/narrative_structure.md

 ## Dramatic structure

-Gustav Freytag (1816 - 1895), a German dramatist and novelist, developed the structure for the way stories are told in ancient Greek and Shakespearean drama.
+Gustav Freytag (1816 - 1895), a German dramatist and novelist, developed a structure for the way stories are told in ancient Greek and Shakespearean drama.
 This analysis is known as Freytag's analysis, dramatic structure, or Freytag's Pyramid.
-His analysis consisted of the following parts:
+His analysis consisted of the following five acts:

 1. exposition
 2. rising action